Updated: December 29, 2025

 Recovery & Post-COHAT Care

-Most pets bounce back quickly after a COHAT, but here’s what you can expect:
+Most pets bounce back quickly as the anesthesia wears off after a COHAT, but here’s what you can expect:

 • Your veterinarian will send you home with personalized care instructions and may prescribe medication to keep your pet comfortable.